Andrew Marlton

-Andrew Marlton is a Walkley Award-winning Australian cartoonist, best known for his work under the pseudonym First Dog on the Moon.
-Marlton has worked as a regular political cartoonist for Crikey (from 2007) and Guardian Australia (from 2014).
-He runs a blog called First Blog on the Moon, illustrates books and gives occasional public performances.
+Andrew Marlton is an Australian cartoonist and illustrator best known for his work under the pseudonym First Dog on the Moon.
+He worked as a regular political cartoonist for Crikey from 2007 to 2014 before moving to Guardian Australia.
+Marlton also runs a blog called First Blog on the Moon, illustrates books and gives public performances.
+In 2012, he won the Walkley Award for Best Cartoon.

 Career

 Marlton was first employed as a full-time cartoonist at Crikey in 2007, where his political satire as First Dog on the Moon gained popularity.

 Characters featured in Crikey cartoons included: the ABC Interpretive Dance Bandicoot, Brenda the Civil Disobedience Penguin, Ken the Hen (Gender Ambiguity Chicken), Warren the Water Buffalo, Prime Ministers Julia Gillard, Kevin Rudd and Tony Abbott.
 The Prime Ministers were depicted as a fox, a balloon and a man wearing a bucket on his head respectively.

 Marlton appeared on the Australian Broadcasting Corporation (ABC) current affairs program The Insiders on 26 October 2008, discussing his favourite cartoons of the week, and again on 12 September 2010.
 Marlton and fellow Australian cartoonist Jon Kudelka were interviewed about why they became cartoonists.
 The two went on to co-author and illustrate the book Kudelka and First Dog's spiritual journey : in which two intrepid cartoonists bravely tour the dangerous* Tasmanian whiskey trail which was published in 2014.
 Marlton made subsequent appearances on Insiders, including in 2012, 2013 and 2014.

 First Dog on the Moon's popularity led to the production of merchandise based on his characters.
 Products include soft toys, shirts, tea-towels, socks, playing cards, magnets, badges and calendars.
 His tea-towels were discussed by the Prime Minister of Australia, Kevin Rudd, on the TV chat show Rove on 21 September 2008.

 Marlton has illustrated several books including the children's book The Wombat and the Grand Poohjam, written by Jackie French and published in 2009.
 He wrote and illustrated First Dog on the Moon's The Story of the Christmas Story which was published in 2010 and illustrated the book Got Zip! : Australia's 2013 election live from the campaign trail written by Guy Rundle.